Lucsantosg/CloudLogAnalysis/how-to/manage-logs/downloading_logs_cloud.md

 A session is required to define the scope of log data that is available for a download, and to keep the status of the download.

-Use the command [bx logging session-create](/docs/services/CloudLogAnalysis/reference/log_analysis_cli_cloud.html#session_create) to create a session.
+Use the command [ibmcloud logging session-create](/docs/services/CloudLogAnalysis/reference/log_analysis_cli_cloud.html#session_create) to create a session.
 Optionally, you can specify start date, end date, and types of logs when you create a session:

 * When you specify the start date and the end date, the session provides access to logs between those inclusive dates.
 * When you specify the type of log (**-t**), the session provides access to a particular type of log.
 This is an important feature when you manage logs at scale, because you can scope a session to only a small subset of logs that you are interested in.